abhigyan709/dsalgo/OOPS_CONCEPT/OOP Principles/OOPS_Concepts.md

 each object is unique and independent of other object. just like every person, including twins, are unique, so is every object.

-refer to the class_program_2.py
+refer to the class_program_2.py you can say that every object have an internal unique ID i.e AADHAR Card/Green Card Number the id will reflect the same concept!

+**Creating Attributes and Values of the particular attributes**